 Goals & healthy daily routines are great, but not if we quit them regularly.
 If you often give up on goals, it’s not because you need to work harder; it’s because your brain needs a different focus once in a while to keep going.
 So when you want to quit, instead of pushing harder, inject a daily ritual.

-What do I mean by Rituals?
-The rituals I’m referring to are one extra thing you do in your day that brings you joy.
-It’s an activity that lifts you up and energizes you, not burdens you.
+What do I mean by Ritual?
+A ritual is one thing you do in your day that brings you joy & re-energizes your mind.
 Here are five ways to help you stick with your healthy routine by adding a ritual:

 1. RELEASE THE PRESSURE.

 A healthy daily ritual is supposed to be what you want it to be.
-Whether it’s active like exercise or walking, passive like eating or stretching, watching a quick video or reading a chapter in a book, or take a nap, it doesn’t matter.
+So whether it’s active like exercise or walking, passive like eating or stretching, watching a quick video or reading a chapter in a book, or take a nap, it doesn’t matter.

 The point is that it releases some tension from day-to-day life.

 Implementing a Daily Healthy Ritual is not supposed to be another thing on the to-do list.
-It’s a RELEASE from the to-do list.
+It’s a RELEASE so that the to-do list becomes do-able.

 For my perfectionists out there, resist the temptation to turn your ritual into a must-do.
 If you have to force yourself to do it, you picked the wrong ritual.

 Your ritual doesn’t have to be meditative, meaningful or even promote your personal growth (at least not on the surface of it)!
 Its only goal is to bring a smile to your mouth.
 Full stop.

 I get goal-focused, like life & death goal-focused.
 I used to seriously attach my value to my outcomes, thus the goal focusing.